Natakornpnt/R_Coding_MSc/README.md

 2. GWAS_Code_modify.R

-This code R was used for Genome-Wide Association Study and this code required some out sources which I uploaded in Source_GWAS_R folder.
+This code R was used for Genome-Wide Association Study and this code required some outsources which I uploaded in Source_GWAS_R folder.

 ------------------------------------------------------------------------------------------------------------------------------